merlinsun/Devil-ASPLOS25-Artifact/docs/source/index.rst

   $ docker run -itd --privileged --cap-add sys_ptrace --security-opt seccomp=unconfined  --name devil <imported image> /bin/bash
 ..   $ ./start-container.py

+Here, <imported image> is the image name or id you get from the previous command.
 ..
 Then, execute the following command **in the container**:

 .. .. code-block:: console